 I don’t generally use thicker long cuts like fettucine in the Instant Pot, because I’m worried it will end up in one big clump.
 Short cuts and spaghettti do the best for me.

 - Add in different vegetables: mushrooms, tomatoes, peppers, green beans, broccoli (though I would steam the broccoli separately and add it in after the cook time) would all be great!

 - Swap the chicken for Italian sausage for a spicy twist!

 - Go vegetarian — skip the chicken, add extra veggies and use vegetable broth for a meatless meal.
 Optional: add canned white beans for a hit of protein!

 - Instant Pot Chicken Tacos

 - Instant Pot Pork Tenderloin with Garlic Herb Rub

 Pin this recipe to save for laterPin this recipe to your favorite board

 Instant Pot Italian Chicken Pasta

-- 2 boneless skinless chicken breasts chopped into 1″ pieces
+- 2 boneless skinless chicken breasts (chopped into 1" pieces) about 1 lb

 - 1 teaspoon minced garlic